 Fleas and Ticks in Dogs

 Chances are your dog has had fleas and ticks, which have been bothering animals, including humans, since time immemorial.
-They are out in force this spring, which exterminator Alan Pendarvis of Texas credits to weather changes that are speeding up the parasites’ life cycles.
+This spring, they are out in force, which exterminator Alan Pendarvis of Texas credits to weather changes that are speeding up the parasites’ life cycles.

 However, your dog doesn’t have to suffer this spring and summer.
 New products and a better understanding of how to combat flea and tick infestations can help your dog to steer clear of them.